LolipopJ/gitalk-react/README.md

 ### pagerDirection `"last" | "first" = "last"`

-The sorting method for comments. last indicates descending order by creation time, while first indicates ascending order by creation time.
+The sorting method for comments. `last` indicates descending order by creation time, while `first` indicates ascending order by creation time.

-### createIssueManually `boolean = true`
+### createIssueManually `boolean = false`

-When a comment topic does not exist, Gitalk will automatically create a new one for you.
+When a comment topic does not exist, Gitalk React will automatically create a new one for you.

-If you prefer to create a comment topic manually by clicking a button after logging in as an administrator, set this to false.
+If you prefer to create a comment topic manually by clicking a button after logging in as an administrator, set this to `true`.

 ### enableHotKey `boolean = true`

-Whether to enable hotkeys like cmd + enter or ctrl + enter to create comments.
+Whether to enable hotkeys like `cmd + enter` or `ctrl + enter` to publish comments.

 ### distractionFreeMode `boolean = false`